Foster Care FAQs

 Remember that foster children have been placed in your home temporarily for protection, care, and nurturing.
 While some children may become adoptable, family reunification is always the primary goal of the courts and the biblical precedent in Scripture (Lev.
 25:25-41).
 It can be very painful to send a child into a situation you know little about, especially after they have been a part of your family for some time.
 We want to ensure from the point you accept a child into your home you are intentionally reaching out to their parents to build them up in their efforts to complete their court-ordered service plans and restore their family.
 Ask them how they like their child’s hair done for visits or what foods or activities their child enjoys.
-These efforts to establish a relationship and build report undermine an “us vs. them” mentality.
+These efforts to establish a relationship and build rapport undermine an "us vs. them" mentality.
 When reunifiying, know you have seen this child through their darkest hours and made a lasting impression on their lives.
 We encourage families experiencing this loss to press into their community group and lean on those who know and love them well.
-Take time to process the experience in your group, but don’t allow the loss to permanently paralyze you from giving your family to a child in need in the future.
+Take time to process the experience in your group, but don't allow the loss to permanently paralyze you from giving your family to a child in need in the future.

 What will they call me?

 “Mom”, “Miss”, “Sir”, “Hey You”.
 Depending on the age of the children, you should introduce yourself with what you want them to call you.
 Miss (first name) and Mr. (first name), are common and respectful options.
 If you have children in the home calling you Mom and Dad, your foster children may quickly begin to call you this as well.
 This is not an issue, as long as you are always clear about who their biological parents are.
 Children may also begin to refer to their birthparents as “my old mom” or “my other dad.”
 In these situations it is best to take a moment to clear things up.